Edwin Godwin Reade: Career

 Reade served a single term in the 34th United States Congress as a member of the American Party (March 4, 1855 – March 3, 1857), and refused to run for re-election in 1856.
+He returned to North Carolina and became presiding justice in the county court.
+He remained in that role for several years.
+In 1860, he was elected as judge of the superior court.

+During the Civil War, John A. Gilmer wrote a letter to Reade on behalf of William H. Seward to consider a cabinet position under President Abraham Lincoln.
+Reade declined.
 In 1863, Governor Zebulon Vance appointed Reade to the Confederate Senate to fill the seat of George Davis, who had resigned to become the Confederacy's Attorney General.

-Following the Civil War, Reade presided over the Reconstruction convention in 1865 in Raleigh, North Carolina.
+Following the Civil War, Reade was re-appointed as judge of the superior court and remained as judge until 1866.
+He presided over the Reconstruction convention in 1865 in Raleigh.
 In 1868, he was named as associate justice of the North Carolina Supreme Court, a post he held until 1879.
-Following his retirement from government, Reade engaged in banking in Raleigh, where he died in 1894.
-He is buried in Raleigh's Oakwood Cemetery.
+Following his retirement from government, Reade engaged in banking in Raleigh.
+He was president of the Raleigh National Bank.